57th National Film Awards: Silver Lotus Award

+Citation: For her evocative and pathbreaking camerawork.
+The innovative use of shift focus brought, images, textures and emotions to life.

 Best Writing on Cinema

 The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Samik Bandyopadhyay was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: